HengruiTianSJTU/LesionDiffusion/README.md

 <img src="https://github.com/HengruiTianSJTU/LesionDiffusion/blob/main/fig/generation.png" alt="generation quality" width="900" />

-In the following sections, we will introduce how to use our LesionDiffusion framework.
+The following sections provide an overview of how to use the LesionDiffusion framework.
+This work is built upon [ldm](https://github.com/OvO1111/ldm), which extends the Stable Diffusion model to 3D space (3D Latent Diffusion Model).
+We recommend checking out the original repository for additional information.

 # Step -1: Prepare environment.
 Our project was developed using Python 3.11.9, and it is still recommended to use this version for consistency.